MycroftAI/ZZZ-RETIRED__mycroft-core-documentation/user/pages/05.features/docs.md

 ## Skills

 Here are the skills that the [Mycroft core](https://github.com/MycroftAI/mycroft-core) has as of 14 July 2016.
+The example keyphrases are just examples, take a look at the vocab folders in the provided links for a more comprehensive list of what Mycroft will respond to.

 | Skill Name        | Example Keyphrase           | Function  | Output | Links |
 | ------------- | ------------- | -----            | ------ | ------------ |